Home » GMP » Good Documentation Practice (GDP) in pharmaceuticals

 • Good Documentation Practices help organizations to efficiently create and control documents across all parts of their business.

-• GDP provides legal Proof that work was adequately planned and performed at the claimed time.
-It helps in troubleshooting technical and managerial problems.
-It provides a written history of the company and its products, and it provides to regulators that the company follows its commitments.
+• GDP legally proves that work was adequately planned and performed at the given time.
+It helps troubleshoot technical and managerial problems, provides a written company history and product information, and demonstrates to regulators that the company fulfills its commitments.

-• Write concise documents that are user-friendly.
-A document numbering method should be agreed upon to simplify and standardize tracking and minimize confusion due to frequent changes.
-Careful planning is required to manage links and referrals between documents to ensure that an approved document does not refer to an unapproved one.
-Too many referrals in documents may result in operational problems; it is helpful to review the referrals to determine if they are necessary.
+• Write concise, user-friendly documents.
+Agree on a document numbering method to simplify and standardize tracking, minimizing confusion due to frequent changes.
+Careful planning is necessary to manage links and referrals between documents to ensure that an approved document does not refer to an unapproved one.
+Review referrals to determine necessity, as too many references in documents may lead to operational issues.

-• Documents shall specify the Title, Purpose/ Objective, and Scope.
+• Documents must specify the Title, Purpose/Objective, and Scope.
 Reproduced documents should be clear and legible.
-Any alteration made in the entry of a document/ record shall be signed and dated if there is an alteration of any critical result or value that must be reasoned out.
-Recording of data must be concurrent.
+Any alterations made to a document/record entry must be signed and dated if there is a change to any critical result or value that requires justification.
+Data recording must be concurrent.

 SOPs and Records: